mjishnu/pypdl/README.md

     main()
 ```

-This example downloads a file from the internet using 10 threads and displays the download progress.
+This example downloads a file from the internet using 10 segments and displays the download progress.
 If the download fails, it will retry up to 3 times. we are also using headers, proxies and authentication.

 Another example of implementing pause resume functionality and printing the progress to console: